gvwilson/thirdbit/src/fiction/santas/index.md

 ## Old(ish) Friends

-Long-dead branches scratched his face as he landed in the bush next to the one he had been aiming for.
+Long-dead branches scratched Finner's face as he landed in the bush next to the one he had been aiming for.
 Elfabot rang the engine's bell for good luck as it accelerated, or possibly to try to get Santazilla to follow it.